Rise to Success: Career Highlights of Auston Matthews

 On January 10, 2018, Auston Matthews was selected as the sole Maple Leaf to participate in the 2018 NHL All-Star Game.

-October 3, 2018: Season Opening Goal and Overtime Winner
+October 3, 2018: Season Opener Goal and Overtime Winner

-On October 3, 2018, Auston Matthews scored the team's first goal along with the overtime-winning goal in a 3–2 win against the Montreal Canadiens.
+On October 3, 2018, in the season opener against the Montreal Canadiens, Auston Matthews scored the team's first goal and the overtime-winning goal, leading to a 3–2 victory.

 February 5, 2019: Contract Extension